61 Introduction to Advanced Computational Methods

 Navier-Stokes Equations

 Most aerodynamic problems with flight vehicles involve viscous effects and turbulence.
-These effects are significant in the turbulent boundary layers found on the wings and airframe, as well as with a host of component interaction phenomena, such as wing/fuselage interference, powerplant/wing interference, etc. Modeling flow separation is also essential, as the onset can set boundaries for an aircraft’s operational flight envelope.
+These effects are significant in turbulent boundary layers on wings and the airframe, as well as in a range of component-interaction phenomena, such as wing/fuselage and powerplant/wing interference.
+Modeling flow separation is also essential, as its onset can define the boundaries of an aircraft’s operational flight envelope.
 The Navier-Stokes equations are the fundamental equations that govern fluid dynamic behavior.
-They encompass the principles of conserving mass, momentum, and energy and their interchange within a fluid.
+They encompass the principles of conservation of mass, momentum, and energy, as well as the changes in these quantities within a fluid.

 Tensor Form